TomShacham/shacks/README.md

   - streaming files to db eg csv with manipulation on the fly including totals
   - streaming files to s3
   - simple json api
+  - example monorepo sharing a client across it
   - htmx
   - react + happydom in-memory e2e testing
   - browser testing with react
   - deploy to cloudflare and use wrangler to test it locally
-  - CRDTs?
-  - websockets?
   - pulumi? or some IaC to define our service
-    - example monorepo sharing a client across it
 - inline TODOs
 - http client using fetch (browser) so we can test e2e from browser
     - closing stream (and implement on node http client too)